pacmacro/pm-specification/README.md

-# PacMacro Specification
+# Pac Macro Specification

-The formal documentation for the game PacMacro, held by SFU's Computing Science Student Society.
+The formal documentation for the game Pac Macro, held by SFU's Computing Science Student Society.

 This document is written in pdfLaTeX.